 Tag Archives: pitocin

-Updated: October 2014 The birth of the placenta is my least favourite part of the birth process.
-I know I have ‘issues’ and I’m working on them.
+Updated: February 2022 The birth of the placenta is my least favourite part of the birth process.
 Hopefully writing this blog post will be therapeutic as well as informative.
-I … Continue reading
+I am going to refrain from referring to the birth of … Continue reading